 Address: 3500 Peachtree Rd NE Suite G-1, Atlanta, GA 30326, United States

 Legoland is a playful indoor family attraction where you can have fun with your kids and build Lego toys.

 The Legoland Discovery Center is built inside a posh shopping arena called Phipps Plaza.
 It has models of neighboring landmarks portrayed in Lego bricks.
 Visitors are given demonstrations of the method of Lego bricks manufacturing.
 It is one of the best things to do in Atlanta if you’re on vacation with kids.

 Famous for hosting birthday parties and educational events, the 4D movie theatre is a must-see.
 They even have fun rides for kids, along with Pirate Adventure Island and Duplo Park.

-Another major landmark of Atlanta is the Ebenezer Baptist Church, situated closely to the Martin Luther King Jr House.
+Another major landmark of Atlanta is the Ebenezer Baptist Church, close to the Martin Luther King Jr. House.
 It is considered the final resting place for Dr. Martin Luther King and his beloved wife, thus making it an important attraction in the city.

 It also has an outdoor area where people respect and honor Dr. King since he served as a senior pastor back in his days.

 Address: 248 Oakland Ave SE, Atlanta, GA 30312, United States